Steve Andrews

-Steve Andrews (aka "The Bard of Ely"), was born in Canton, Cardiff in 1953 and lived in Ely for 25 years, a suburb on the outskirts of Cardiff in South Wales.
-He is a singer-songwriter, writer and Journalist with a strong interest in botany and conservation.
+Steve Andrews (aka "The Bard of Ely"), is a singer-songwriter, writer and journalist with a strong interest in botany and conservation.
 Andrews is known for having a brightly coloured beard and being a Welsh icon.

+Early life

+Steve Andrews was born in Canton, Cardiff in 1953 and lived in Ely for 25 years, a suburb on the outskirts of Cardiff in South Wales.

 Writing career

 He was dubbed "The Bard of Ely" by Big Issue Cymru when he had a regular column in the publication.

 Andrews is the author of "Herbs of the Northern Shaman" published by O-Books and Hummadruz and a Life of High Strangeness.

 He has written articles and features for many publications including Tenerife News newspaper, Big Issue, Kindred Spirit, Eye on Life magazine, Prediction, Permaculture, Feed Your Brain, Living Tenerife and the National Federation of Occupational Pensioners magazines.

 He has a Cardiff University BA (Honours) degree in Journalism, Film and Broadcast.